elisa-charrier/huddle-landing-page/README.md

 2. How to simplify my CSS using SASS preprocessor
 3. How to use a mobile-first workflow
 4. How to pay attention to details
+5. How to choose the best design according to device screen size

 ### Continued development